 Using a self-service portal for customers reduces the manual workload.
 It frees team members up to focus on the business’ core objectives and reduces barriers to growth and scalability.

 Self-service Portals are a Necessity in a Subscription Management System

 As self-service checkout becomes more common in grocery and retail stores, so too will self-service portals in subscription businesses.
 We already see these portals in some of the most successful software as a service (SaaS) businesses like Slack, Shopify, and SurveyMonkey.
 It makes sense that smaller businesses with big scaling goals will follow their lead.

 Giving up control is scary.
 For SaaS and other subscription businesses with their own development teams, it might make sense to build a self-service portal in-house.
 However, this can be an incredibly time-consuming process.

-For businesses that want to save their teams the time and effort, it can be a lot easier and more cost-efficient to use a white label, self-service portal and billing platform like Fusebill that integrates with existing business software.
+For businesses that want to save their teams time and effort, it can be a lot easier and more cost-efficient to use a white label, self-service portal, and billing platform like Fusebill that integrates with existing business software.

 With options to give customers as much or as little ability to change account information as desired, highly customizable recurring billing platforms like these give businesses and their customers a balance of control that works for everyone.

 Customer expectations have changed and there’s a premium placed on the user experience.
 Fewer users are willing to take time to contact support for every little hiccup, preferring instead to read FAQs, search online, or otherwise solve problems on their own.